 Editor’s Note: An updated version of this story can be found here: When Performance Matters: Nasdaq-100 vs. S&P 500 Second Quarter ’20.

 The Nasdaq-100 and S&P 500 are two of the most popular equity indexes in the US.
-The Nasdaq-100 is heavily allocated towards top performing industries such as Technology, Consumer Services, and Health Care, which have helped the Nasdaq-100 outperform the S&P 500 by a wide margin between December 31, 2007 and December 31, 2018.
+The Nasdaq-100 is heavily allocated towards top performing industries such as Technology, Consumer Services, and Health Care, which have helped the Nasdaq-100 outperform the S&P 500 by a wide margin between December 31, 2007 and June 28, 2019.
 Below is a comparison of annual total returns - which reinvest dividends - between each index.
-The Nasdaq-100 TR Index has outperformed nine out of the past 11 years in our study.
+The Nasdaq-100 TR Index has outperformed nine out of the 10 years in our study.

-The table and charts below display historical performance figures for both the Nasdaq-100 TR and the S&P 500 TR between December 31, 2007 and January 31, 2019.
-The Nasdaq-100 TR Index more than double the cumulative total return, on just slightly higher volatility.
+The table below and the charts above display historical performance figures for both the Nasdaq-100 TR and the S&P 500 TR between December 31, 2007 and June 28, 2019.
+The Nasdaq-100 TR Index displayed more than double the cumulative total return, on just slightly higher volatility.

 Rolling Volatility (One Year)